 The view Ruckman promotes in the above quotes is dangerous because he does not distinguish between Holy Spirit translation and subsequent translation after the closing of the canon.
 He implies that inspiration is still possible in subsequent Bible translation even when it does not match the original.
-Ruckman is essentialy saying that if a Bible translation does not match the originals it does not matter, as long as one has a mystical belief that God has breathed on the finished product (double inspiration) which makes it inspired!
+Ruckman is essentially saying that if a Bible translation does not match the originals it does not matter, as long as one has a mystical belief that God has breathed on the finished product (double inspiration) which makes it inspired!

 Ruckman refers to the originals with the degrading language expected only from a bitter atheist.
 Notice some examples from just one book (22 Years of the Bible Believer’s Bulletin Vol. 1 “The AV Holy Bible”) in which the originals are mentioned or implied: “plenary, verbally inspired Cabbage Patch dolls” (p.
 173) “'verbal plenary inspiration' of O.J.
 Simpson and Tony Dorsett" (p.
 168) “verbally, plenary inspired, original pac man.” (p.
 159) “verbal, plenary inspired rag bag” (p.
 156) verbally, plenary inspired, clappety claps” (p.
 149) "unseen, unread, unpreached, unhandled, untaught originals" (p.
 146) "plenary, verbally inspired gassers" (p.
 128) “'historic fundamental garbage stands' on the 'verbal plenary inspiration' of nonexistent blanks" (p.
 88) "Their pet gimmick, 'the verbally inspired originals'” (p.
 75) “verbal, plenary, inspired nothings” (p.
 39).

 Sometimes Ruckman is so careless with his denunciation of the originals as to give the impression that he did not believe the originals were inspired and inerrant.
 Notice the following:

 Of course, I am dealing with problems of the King James text, not the original manuscripts.
 Therefore, all this effort to try to prove that the original manuscripts are inerrant and infallible, but the King James has errors in it, is nonsense.
 We are dealing with statements of the King James, and you don’t have the originals there to see whether they err or not.
 You say, “They couldn’t have erred.”
 What do you get for that authority?
 Second Timothy 3:16?
 That is not a reference to the original manuscripts.
 (Ruckman, Peter.
 Theological Studies, Booklet 15, p.
 42)